tier4/AWML/tools/auto_labeling_3d/README.md

 )
 ```

-- Make the info file to filter the objects which do not use for pseudo T4dataset
+- Make the info file to filter the objects which do not use for auto-labeled T4Dataset

 ```sh
 python tools/auto_labeling_3d/filter_objects/filter_objects.py --config {config_file} --work-dir {path to output}